 Acting reveals to us that however small our part, what we do does have an impact, however small that might be.
 Everything counts because we are all connected.
-And if we take that insight back into our everyday lives, we change the world – not in the grandiose, sloganeering sense, so commonly barked at us these days – just simply that we affect the people around us, and that they then affect the people around them.
+And if we take that insight back into our everyday lives, we change the world – not in a sloganeering sense, in a gradiosity commonly barked at us these days – more that we affect the people around us, and then they affect others.

-We not only learn of our impact on those around us from the craft of acting, we can also come to understand things about oursleves.
-Things previously hidden in plain sight within our ordinary daily lives.
-This is something the great teacher Keith Johnstone intuitively understood and worked on with his students when accessing and playing within the imagination and the unconscious of those who studied with him.
+From the craft of acting, we can not only learn our impact on those around us, we can also come to understand things about oursleves, things previously hidden within our ordinary daily lives.
+This is something the great teacher Keith Johnstone intuitively understood and worked on with his students – accessing and playing within the imagination and the unconscious.

 Even if it can be hard to achieve, we have the capacity to change character to play a different part.
-One way of accessing such possibilities is through the medium of acting.
-Not by reading about acting, nor by understanding it – but by doing it.
-And Johnstone’s techniques furnish us with some of the tools.
+One way of accessing these possibilities is through acting.
+Not by reading about acting, nor even by understanding it – just by doing it.
+And Johnstone’s techniques give us some of the tools.

 Johnstone was of the opinion that sanity is a pretence, just a way we learn to behave.
 We keep up this pretence because we don’t want to be rejected or shut out by others.
 Privately, most people think they are a little crazier than others and understand from an early age how to shield our personal madness from the world.